-Thaw fish if frozen.
-Cut fillets into serving-size portions, about 6 ounces each.
+Thaw the fish if frozen.
+Cut the fillets into serving-size portions, about 6 ounces each.

-Place fillets in single layer in a shallow baking dish, about 12x8x2 inches.
-Combine water and lemon juice and pour over fish.
-Cover and let the fish marinate in refrigerator for 15 minutes.
+Place the fillets in a single layer in a shallow baking dish, about 12-by-8-by-2-inches.
+Combine the water and lemon juice and pour it over fish.
+Cover the dish and let the fish marinate in the refrigerator for 15 minutes.

-Combine the butter, 3 tablespoons of lemon juice, Dijon mustard, salt, paprika, and pepper in a saucepan.
+In a saucepan, combine the butter, 3 tablespoons of lemon juice, Dijon mustard, salt, paprika, and pepper.
 Heat until butter is melted.

 Heat the broiler (500 F or HIGH) and grease a broiler pan generously.